markirch/sat-modulo-symmetries/docs/index.md

 ```

 The `builder` object contains the encoding and all necessary metadata such as the number of vertices and how to map edges to propositional variables.
-The vertices are represented by the integers `0..n-1`.
+The vertices are represented by the integers \(0, 1, ..., n-1\).
 A clause can be added using `builder.append(clause)`.

+The example above uses only built-in constraints.
-The second example shows how one can add custom constraints, in this case to enumerate all triangle-free graphs with 7 vertices.
+The second example below shows how to add custom constraints, in this case to enumerate all *triangle-free* graphs with 7 vertices.

 ```python
 from pysms.graph_builder import GraphEncodingBuilder